Linear Circuit Analysis

 Step 5.
 Compute the sought variables.

-• A supernode is a generalized node containing only voltage sources inside but is not connected to any voltage source on the outside.
+• A supernode is formed by enclosing (or combining) two or more nodes that are connected by one or more voltage sources; the combined nodes should not include the ground node.
 Usually, we will need to write equations for supernodes whenever we have voltage sources that are not connected to the ground node directly of through any other voltage sources.
-Since a supernode contains voltage sources, a supernode does not have its own potential (in fact, it will contain multiple regular nodes).
+Since a supernode contains voltage sources, a supernode does not have a single potential (in fact, it will contain multiple regular nodes).

 • The number of KCL equations that we write at steps 3.C and 3.D should be $n-m$.